 - Discharge anticipated within 48 hours of admission

 How our HELP volunteers decrease the risk of delirium

-- Relaxation – ease anxiety, depression, pain and insomnia; use stress relievers such as imagery, breathing techniques, music therapy and hand massage
+- Relaxation – ease anxiety, depression, pain and insomnia; use stress relievers such as imagery, breathing techniques, music and hand massage

 - Meals – assist with eating; provide companionship during mealtimes

 - Physical activity – promote early mobilization through daily exercise and walking assistance

 - Comfort and spirituality – offer presence, touch and soothing voice; offer religious referrals, reading materials, prayer or other expressions of spirituality if desired

 Current HELP availability

 The HELP program is currently available at Inova Fairfax Hospital and Inova Mount Vernon Hospital in the following areas:

 Inova Fairfax Hospital